citusdata/citus-benchmark/ycsb/README.md

 ### Run YCSB against Citus on Azure

-The YCSB scri pts will automatically take care ofthe provisioning of the Citus clusters and makes sure the the specified workloads are executed.
+The YCSB scripts will automatically take care of the provisioning of the Citus clusters and makes sure the the specified workloads are executed.
 The workloads consist of a specified amount of records behind the `--records` flag and the amount of operations specified after the `--operations` flag.
 A `.csv` with some interesting results of the benchmark is automatically generated afterward each benchmark.
 This csv file is generated on the driver VM and transferred to your local machine when the benchmark run is finished.

 For details on the flags run: